mcanlas/improv-living-guide/manuscript/hip-hop.md

 # Hip-hop

 The great Katy Berry once said... improvised hip-hop is the new frontier for musical improvisors.

+Doug Widick: train that muscle. can't choose between hot and cold if the skill is only a dripping faucet

 - there are different muscles. e.g. more structured/planning/lily pad vs straight free flow
 - (no context) "repetition is the mother of learning" ?? (is supported by SRS theory)